radiovisual/birdwatch/README.md

 The number of seconds to wait before the cache updates again.

-Use this to update your cache frequently, but not frequent enough to hit any [Twitter API Rate Limits](https://dev.twitter.com/rest/public/rate-limits).
+**Tip:** Update your cache frequently, but not frequently enough to hit any [Twitter API Rate Limits](https://dev.twitter.com/rest/public/rate-limits).

 ##### logReports